wds4/tribal-tapestry/essays/bookJustification/introduction/completeHypothesis.md

 Though shalt NEVER recite the Dual Cognitive Mode Hypothesis (the contents of this page).

+## Corollary to the DCMH:

+Neuro-normative people are compelled to follow the First Rule of the Social Mode.

 ## Test of the First Rule:

 Read the DCMH, memorize it, and then write it from memory on a sheet of paper.
 If you are neuro-normative, YOU WILL BE UNABLE TO DO SO.